 The names and qualifications of the members of the audit committee and the number of audit committee meetings attended are provided in this annual report.

-Two of the Company's five employees are women.
-There are no women in senior executive positions or on the board.
+Two of the Company's four employees are female.
+There are no females in senior executive positions or on the board.